 What is the Art & Design’s Cooperative (Co-op) Education Program?

 Students who are approved to register for the Co-op will receive academic credit for participating in part or full-time work experience (paid) related to their major and professional field.
-The department Chair, Giancarlo Fiorenza, is the Art & Design Co-op faculty advisor.
-The Chair is responsible for the approval and grading of students participating in the Co-op Program.
+The department chair, James Werner, is the Art & Design Co-op faculty advisor.
+The chair is responsible for the approval and grading of students participating in the Co-op Program.
 For more information, see Cal Poly's Internship and Cooperative Education's website.

 - ART 494: Students who work part-time (18–20 hours/week) receive 6 units per quarter.

 - ART 495: Students who work full-time (35–40 hours/week) receive 12 units per quarter.

 Students must be sophomore level or above.
 Co-op is offered each quarter.

 Students will be required to register/enroll and pay fees for the Co-op course during the quarter that the internship or job takes place.
 Courses will be offered for credit/no credit.
 Credits earned in a Co-op may be used as elective credits towards graduation.